Tony-Stark404/StarkScan/README.md

-[ Use It In Authorised Way Otherwise you will be Responsible For Any Illegal Notice !! ]
+[Use It In Authorised Way Otherwise User will be Responsible For Any Illegal Activity !!]

 ∆ ENJOY IT ∆